csvurt/stl-reader/README.md

 ```

 This library depends on the DataStream.js library to read binary STL files.
 You
-therefore will need to install the DataStream.js library also from
+therefore will also need to install the DataStream.js library from
 [here](https://github.com/kig/DataStream.js).
 After installation include these
-JavaScript before including the stl-reader related scripts:
+JavaScript files before including the stl-reader related scripts:

 ```HTML
 <script type="text/javascript" src="/bower_components/DataStream.js/encoding-indexes.js"></script>